Climate emergency

 The commitments of the declaration are as follows:

-• Facilitating decarbonisation by local businesses, organisations and residents, in order for Warwick District to be as close to zero by 2030 as possible.
+• Facilitating decarbonisation by local businesses, organisations and residents, in order for Warwick District to be as close to zero by 2030 as possible

-• Working with other local councils to lobby the central government to provide funding and change regulations to ensure the commitments can be adequately addressed.
+• Working with other local councils to lobby the central government to provide funding and change regulations to ensure the commitments can be adequately addressed

-• Ensuring that tackling the Climate Emergency, in terms of adaption and mitigation, is central to the strategic business plan.
+• Ensuring that tackling the Climate Emergency, in terms of adaption and mitigation, is central to the strategic business plan

 How are we becoming carbon-neutral?

-This process of becoming 'net-zero' or also known as carbon-neutral, involves balancing the carbon we emit and take in through offsetting.
-Offsetting means compensating and funding projects to balance out carbon emissions, this can be as simple as planting trees.
-We have made a commitment to planting 160,000 trees, one for every citizen in Warwick District, by 2030.
 As well as helping to absorb carbon emissions, trees help to enhance biodiversity, are a great away to absorb emissions from the air and provide areas of cooling and shading during hot weather spells.
-We are committed to reducing our carbon emissions as much as possible, but doing this will be costly, and some schemes may take years to deliver.
-Therefore, some offsetting is currently required for the Council to meet its commitments.
+We are committed to reducing our carbon emissions as much as possible, but doing this will be costly, and some schemes may take some years to deliver.
+Therefore, some offsetting is required for the Council to meet its commitments.